irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Added increased self-healing while playing on DS difficulty.
 This change was done purely to bump this perk up a bit, since it's already pretty decent, but it's drastic change in effectiveness between DW and DS is a bit too much.
 Overall gameplay is identical.

 ### Build(s) to try
-Barebone skills: Hostage taker for health regen, which stacks with muscle's natural health regen.
-Partners in crime for improved total health.
-Bullseye for armor gating.
-Up you go aced to get more health after being revived.
+Barebone skills: "Hostage Taker" for health regen, which stacks with muscle's natural health regen.
+"Partners in Crime" for improved total health.
+"Bullseye" for armor gating.
+"Up You Go" aced to get more health after being revived.
 Depending on how aggressive you are, you could opt in for first aid kits, to easier maintain your max health.

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Crit Muscle https://pd2builder.netlify.app/?s=xkgF0100dg0-6gF00105g0001f0&p=1&a=0&t=4&d=5
 Stay below 25 total detection.
 A run and gun version of muscle.
 Focusing armor skills with muscle in general is not a great idea, since most of your survivability comes from your health, which should be improved first.